eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 ### Tip: overriding module imports

-To resolve conflicting module versions in the transitive dependencies of a module, we can specify _module overrides_ in an XML file, usually named `overrides.xml`.
-The format of this file is described in the reference documentation for [module overrides][].
+To resolve conflicting module versions in the transitive dependencies of a module, we can specify _module dependency overrides_ in an XML file, usually named `overrides.xml`.
+The format of this file is described in the reference documentation for [module dependency overrides][].

 Note that `overrides.xml` is considered a temporary stopgap measure.
 In a future version of Ceylon, it will be possible to specify module overrides using a more comfortable syntax based on the format of the module descriptor.

-[module overrides]: /documentation/reference/repository/overrides/
+[module dependency overrides]: /documentation/reference/repository/overrides/

 ### Module repositories